ba32107/dotnet-chrome-native-messaging/docs/Chrome.NativeMessaging.md

 ## Usage

 If you just need a simple messaging host that responds to Chrome messages, use `StartListening`.
-This method will continously process incoming messages and send replies, until Chrome disconnects the port or it is closed.
+This method will continously process incoming messages and send replies, until the Chrome extension disconnects the port or Chrome is closed.
 You need to do your own JSON serialization.
-The below example uses `Newtonsoft.Json` and sends the message back unaltered:
+The below example uses `Newtonsoft.Json` and sends back the message unaltered:
 ```C#
 var host = new NativeMessagingHost();
 host.StartListening(jsonMessage =>